oreotikii/bambuddy/README.md

 Bambuddy is a community-driven project and I'm **actively looking for contributors** — especially for two areas I can't cover alone:

 - 📝 **Documentation writers** — help improve the wiki, guides, and feature docs so new users have a smooth onboarding
-- ⚙️ **Discourse admin** — we already have a **Discourse** instance running but it still needs to be configured, themed, and tuned (categories, permissions, SSO, email, plugins, backups).
+- ⚙️ **Discourse admin** — our **Discourse forum** is now live at [forum.bambuddy.cool](https://forum.bambuddy.cool) but still needs to be configured, themed, and tuned (categories, permissions, SSO, email, plugins, backups).
 If you know Discourse or want to dig in, I'd love your help.
-- 💬 **Forum moderators** — once the forum opens, we need people to welcome newcomers, answer questions, and keep discussions healthy
+- 💬 **Forum moderators** — help welcome newcomers, answer questions, and keep discussions healthy on the new forum

 You don't need to be a developer for the docs or moderator roles.
 If you enjoy writing, helping others, or keeping a community friendly, you're exactly who we're looking for.

 **Get in touch:**
 - 💬 [Discord](https://discord.gg/aFS3ZfScHM) — fastest way to chat
+- 🗣️ [Forum](https://forum.bambuddy.cool) — longer discussions, guides, and community Q&A
 - 🐙 [GitHub Discussions](https://github.com/maziggy/bambuddy/discussions) — open a thread
 - 📧 **martin@bambuddy.cool** — email Martin directly (no GitHub or Discord needed)